schorfES/pacto/README.md

 console.log(context.values.get('key:name')); // logs: undefined
 ```

-Read more about the [values api](./docs/Context.md#values).
+Read more about the [values API](./docs/Context.md#values).

 ### Model

 A model is an observed object.
-It detects changes to it's properties and
+It detects changes to its properties and
 dispatches a `'change'` event.
 All properties of a model instance are accessible
 through the `.props` property.